 If you have received an quote from a PV installer simply divide your total cost by the system size in kWp.
-Please make sure to include or exclude sales tax as a private individual or a company.
-Reference values: Typical residential systems cost between 1,300 - 1,500 €/kWp and commercial systems between 1,100 - 1,300 €/kWp.
+Typical residential systems cost between 1,300 - 1,500 €/kWp and commercial systems between 1,100 - 1,300 €/kWp.

 The performance ratio is a technical figure mainly depending on the roof orientation, inclination and type of solar modules.
-This value should be provided in the offer from your local installer.
-Reference values: For south facing systems it ranges between 0.80 - 0.85.
+For south facing systems it ranges between 0.80 - 0.85.

-Typical debt gearings (loans) for commercial PV investments are between 70-80% of the total cost depending on the risk involved.
+Typical debt gearings (loans) for PV investments are between 20-30% of the total cost depending on the risk involved.
 This usually requires a feed-in tariff as a fall back option in case the PV electricity cannot be self-consumed or supplied as expected.
 If a feed-in tariff is not available then the debt gearing depends on the overall solvency - credit rating - of the individual or company obtaining the loan.
-Reference value: Small private systems based on self-consumption are usually fully equity financed.

 If the financing is based on a long term fixed feed-in tariff, interest rates could be as low as 2%.
 Otherwise, the common interest rates for consumer loans or commercial loans apply.